Presentable signatures and initial semantics: Examples of presentable signatures

 Accordingly, the signature for a syntactic unary fixpoint operator is $\Theta '$, ignoring the commutation requirement (which we plan to address in a future work by extending our framework with equations).

-Let us digress here and examine what the unary fixpoint operators are for the lambda calculus, more precisely, for the monad $\LCb$ of the lambda-calculus modulo $\beta$- and $\eta$-equivalence.
+Let us digress here and examine what the unary fixpoint operators are for the lambda calculus, more precisely, for the monad $\LCb$ of the lambda calculus modulo $\beta$- and $\eta$-equivalence.
 How can we relate the above notion to the classical notion of fixed-point combinator?
 Terms are built out of two constructions, $\app:\LCb \times \LCb \rightarrow \LCb$ and $\abs:\LCb'\rightarrow \LCb$.
 A fixed-point combinator is a term $Y$ satisfying, for any (possibly open) term $t$, the equation

 Given such a combinator $Y$, we define a module morphism $\hat{Y}:\LCb'\rightarrow \LCb$.
 It associates, to any term $t$ depending on an additional variable $*$, the term $\hat Y (t) := \app(Y,\abs \: \, t)$.
-This term satisfies $t[\hat Y (t)/*] = \hat Y (t)$, which is precisely the diagram of Definition~\ref{def:unary-fp-op} that $\hat Y$ must satisfy to be a unary fixed-point operator for the monad $\LCb$.
-Conversely, we have: \begin{proposition} Any fixed-point combinator in $\LCb$ comes from a unique fixed-point operator. \end{proposition} \begin{proof} We construct a bijection between the set $\LCb\emptyset$ of closed terms on the one hand and the set of module morphisms from $\LCb'$ to $\LCb$ satisfying the fixed-point property on the other hand.
+This term satisfies $t[\hat Y (t)/*] = \hat Y (t)$, which is precisely the commutativity of the diagram of Definition~\ref{def:unary-fp-op} that $\hat Y$ must satisfy to be a unary fixed-point operator for the monad $\LCb$.
+Conversely, we have: \begin{prop} Any fixed-point combinator in $\LCb$ comes from a unique fixed-point operator. \end{prop} \begin{proof} We construct a bijection between the set $\LCb(0)$ of closed terms on the one hand and the set of module morphisms from $\LCb'$ to $\LCb$ satisfying the fixed-point property on the other hand.

 A closed lambda term $t$ is mapped to the morphism $u\mapsto \hat t\: u := \app(t,\abs\:\,u)$.
 We have already seen that if $t$ is a fixed-point combinator, then $\hat t$ is a fixed-point operator.